vickmuir/Backup/restore-backup.md

 8. Click **Next** to continue.
 9. Select the check boxes next to the files and directories that you want to include.
 Then, click **Include** to save your choices.
 10. You can further filter your selections by using the window that appears, or click **OK** to use the selections you made as-is.
 After you included your file and directory choices, the files can no longer be selected in the data files pane.
-They are displayed in the backup set pane on the right.
+They are displayed in the backup set pane.

    You can repeat step 10 to add more files or to remove files you added previously (by using **Exclude**).
 You can also use **Remove** to delete any line item from the **Backup Set** pane.
    {:tip}